DonnerWolfBach/matchboxscope.github.io/docs/Variants/Matchboxscope.md

 # Matchboxscope (Older simpler version)

 :::warning
-***UPDATE*** Even though the classic Matchboxscope is still working, we recommend you to have a loot at the updated and more comprehensive documentation under [Matchboxscope Injection Molded Version](../Matchboxscope_IM.md).
+***UPDATE*** Even though the classic Matchboxscope is still working, we recommend you to have a look at the updated and more comprehensive documentation under [Matchboxscope Injection Molded Version](./ESPressoScope.md).
 Thanks!
 :::

 :::warning